BarbaraAngelesOrtiz/Python-finance/README.md

 indicators_data = pd.DataFrame()

- 📌Define the list of stock tickers, "GOOGL" is for Google for example.
-Then define the time period and define the moving average periods for the RSI, EMA and SMA.
-To start create an empty DataFrame to store the indicators:
+📌Loop through each ticker, download the data, and calculate the indicators for ticker in tickers.
+The next step is download the stock data and calculate the Simple Moving Average (SMA),the Exponential Moving Average (EMA) and RSI.
+Then initialize a 'Signal' column with 'Hold' as default, define the Buy and Sell conditions based on RSI and add the indicators data to the indicators_data DataFrame:

     for ticker in tickers:
         data = yf.download(ticker, start=start_date, end=end_date)